 “My artworks, which exhibit considerable stylistic variation, explore the seemingly innumerable facets of visual abstraction.
 Each piece is an experiment.
 My works range from representational (realistic) to formal compositions that represent nothing at all.
 A unifying thread is the dimension of abstraction, for all art lies somewhere on this important continuum.
 A central question for me is: where does a work lie on the abstraction axis and how does the piece affect viewers?”

 Lyon's investigations include examining audience participation in viewing art, an interest that reflects his earlier science career.
 He presented his novel “words and numbers” pilot study of art abstraction at a conference in 2017.
 A larger investigation--delayed by Covid-19--uses Amazon Web Services (the so-called Mechanical Turk) to enlist participants.
-Google Forms support the customized artwork questionnaire.
-A 500 word summary of this recent effort is available--just select "Words & Numbers," above.
+The published results are available as mentioned above.

 Torso; welded sheet steel, painted, with oak base;